ettomatic/ashikawa-core/README.md

 Change into the project directory.
 Run `bundle` to get all dependencies (do a `gem install bundler` before if you don't have bundler installed).

-Now you can run `rake` or `rake spec` to see all tests passing (hopefully).
+Now you can run `rake spec:all` to see all tests passing (hopefully).
 Happy coding!

 You can also start up yard for documentation: `yard server --reload`

 ## Documentation

 We want `Ashikawa::Core` to be a solid foundation for all Ruby Libraries connecting to AvocadoDB.
 Therefore we want an excellent documentation.
-[We want to reach 100% code coverage](https://github.com/triAGENS/ashikawa-core/issues/10).
+[We want to reach 100% documentation coverage](https://github.com/triAGENS/ashikawa-core/issues/10).
 There are two tasks for that:

 * `rake yard:report`: Measure docs in lib/**/*.rb with yardstick
 * `rake yard:verify`: Verify that yardstick coverage is 100%